olimiemma/Population_balls_stats/README.md

 ![Screenshot from 2024-07-17 17-55-33](https://github.com/user-attachments/assets/0ed9d692-c6b8-4aaf-b49f-98df823ab2ca)

-AOB: You can just re-build the App and UI in VS code or something.
-ASK Claude or something they will walk you through it step by step
+AOB: You can just rebuild the app and UI in VS Code or something.
+Ask Claude or another assistant; they will walk you through it step by step.

+Also, those huge green and orange circles in one of the images—the ones that can't even fit on the screen—yeah, that's China and India.
+It's just to show how large those populations are.
+We keep forgetting that a billion is a  big fucking number. lol